THE-BWC/Xenforo_Addons/README.md

 ## License
 All rights reserved to Black Widow Company.
 This repository is for internal use only.
 No redistribution is allowed.
-If you would like to use any of the addons in this repository, please contact Black Widow Company.
-Thank you.
 [<img alt="Black Widow Company" height="50" src="https://the-bwc.com/PAO/BannerStandard.png"/>](https://www.the-bwc.com)

 ## Disclaimer
-This repository is for internal use only.
-If you are not a member of Black Widow Company, you are not allowed to use any of the addons in this repository.
-If you are a member of Black Widow Company, you are not allowed to use, modify or distribute any of the addons in this repository without the express permission of the S-1 Technical Officer or the S-1 Officer in Charge.
+If you are not a member of Black Widow Company, you are not allowed to use, modify or distribute any of the files in this repository without the express permission of the S-1 Technical Officer or the S-1 Officer in Charge.

 ## Contact
 If you have any questions, feel free to contact me on Discord: `[BWC] Patrick#4943`, or on the [BWC Discord server](https://discord.com/invite/the-bwc) or the [BWC forums](https://the-bwc.com/forum/index.php).